-Other Comprehensive Income (OCI) represents the balance in equity for items to be accounted under OCI and comprises of items that will not be reclassified to profit and loss:
+Other Comprehensive Income (OCI) represents the balance in equity for items to be accounted under OCI and comprises of items that will not be reclassified to profit and loss

 - a.
 The Company has made an irrevocable election to present the subsequent fair value changes of investments in OCI.
-This reserve represents the cumulative gains and Losses arising on the revaluation of equity instruments measured at fair value including tax effects.
-The company transfers restated fair value amounts from this reserve. - b.
+This reserve represents the cumulative gains and losses arising on the revaluation of equity instruments measured at fair value including tax effects.
+The company transfers restated fair value amounts from this reserve to retained earnings when the relevant financial instruments are disposed. - b.
 The actuarial gains and losses along with tax effects arising on defined benefit obligations have been recognised in OCI.